 Master of Science

 Admission requirements: MAT or GRE; a bachelor’s degree from a CCNE or NLN-accredited program with an upper-division major in nursing and an undergraduate course in statistics.
-For specialization in nurse practitioner areas, students are required to pass an elementary pathophysiology course with a grade of C or better and have two years of professional nursing practice prior to enrollment in nurse practitioner clinical courses.
-Completed application package with three letters of reference (academic and professional) and a curriculum vita must be received by October 15 for spring admission and February 15 for summer and fall admission.
+For specialization in nurse practitioner areas, students are required to pass a basic pathophysiology course with a grade of C or better and have two years of professional nursing practice prior to enrolling in the nurse practitioner clinical courses.
+Completed application package with three letters of reference (academic and professional, at least one from an MS prepared nurse) and a curriculum vitae/resume must be received by October 15 for spring admission and February 15 for summer and fall admission.
 Acceptance is based on a full review of the applicant’s record and not on any one single component.

-Admission requirements: For Post-BS entry into the Doctor of Nursing Practice (DNP) program, the admission requirements are the same as those listed above for the MS program.
-A minimum GPA of 3.30 is required for continuation in the DNP program for students taking this option.
-For the post-MS entry into the DNP, master’s degree in nursing or its equivalent (GPA minimum 3.30); R.N. licensure; national certification as an Advanced Practice Nurse; two scholarly papers (one theoretical, one empirical) or a master’s thesis or equivalent; evidence of graduate course work in concept development and theory (e.g. NUR 500, NUR 507) or equivalent; three letters of reference attesting to the applicant’s capability for doctoral study, one of which should be by a doctorally prepared nurse; a statement of purpose indicating goals congruent with those of the program and institution; a curriculum vitae.
+For Post-BS entry into the Doctor of Nursing Practice (D.N.P) program, the admission requirements are the same as those listed above for the MS program.
+A minimum GPA of 3.30 is required for continuation in the D.N.P program for students taking this option.
+For the post-MS entry into the D.N.P, master’s degree in nursing or its equivalent (GPA minimum 3.30); R.N. licensure; national certification as an Advanced Practice Nurse; two scholarly papers or a master’s thesis or equivalent; evidence of graduate course work in concept development and theory or equivalent; three letters of reference attesting to the applicant’s capability for doctoral study, one of which should be by a doctorally prepared nurse; a statement of purpose indicating goals congruent with those of the program and institution; and a curriculum vitae/resume.
 Acceptance is based on a full review of the applicant’s record and not any single component.

 Doctor of Philosophy

-Admission requirements: GRE (scores at 60th percentile or above are desirable); a bachelor’s degree in nursing from a CCNE or NLN-accredited program or its equivalent in nursing and a master’s degree or its equivalent (cumulative averages of 3.00 and 3.30, respectively, desired); two scholarly papers (one theoretical and one empirical) or a master’s thesis or equivalent; three professional recommendations for doctoral study, including one by a doctorally prepared person; a statement of purpose indicating goals congruent with those of the program and institution; a curriculum vitae; and a course in statistics, including inferential statistics.
+Admission requirements: GRE; a bachelor’s degree in nursing from a CCNE or NLN-accredited program or its equivalent in nursing and a master’s degree or its equivalent (cumulative averages of 3.00 and 3.30, respectively, desired); two scholarly papers (one theoretical and one empirical) or a master’s thesis or equivalent; three professional recommendations for doctoral study, including one by a doctorally prepared nurse; a statement of purpose indicating goals congruent with those of the program and institution; a curriculum vitae/resume; and a course in statistics, including inferential statistics.
 Acceptance is based on a full review of the applicant’s record and not on any one single component.

-Program requirements: a minimum of 37 credits of course work, including core courses in nursing (13 credits) and cognates (6 credits); electives in nursing (9 credits) and in research methods (6 credits); free electives (3 credits); and 18 credits of doctoral dissertation research, plus written and oral comprehensive examinations in nursing theory, research methods, and one substantive area.
+Program requirements: a minimum of 35 credits of course work, including core courses (10 credits) NUR 660, 651 and 652; other required nursing courses (13 credits) NUR 602, 603, 611 and 671; electives in research methods (6 credits); electives in advanced statistics (3 credits); free electives (3 credits); and 18 credits of doctoral dissertation research, comprehensive examinations and successful defense of dissertation research.